Formative Assessment defined:

 Formative assessment is a planned, ongoing process used by all students and teachers during learning and teaching to elicit and use evidence of student learning to improve student understanding of intended disciplinary learning outcomes, and support students to become more self-directed learners.
 Effective use of the formative assessment process requires students and teachers to integrate and embed the following practices in a collaborative and respectful classroom environment:

-1. Clarifying learning goals within a broader progression of learning;
+1. Clarifying learning goals and success criteria within a broader progression of learning;

 2. Eliciting and analyzing evidence of student thinking;